sav-che/TL-2/Authors/Liebmann, Frederik Michael {std. Liebm.}.md

-> [!cite] BHL link: this entry starts at [page 12](https://www.biodiversitylibrary.org/item/104137#page/28/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 12](https://www.biodiversitylibrary.org/page/33355115) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Liebmann, Frederik Michael (1813-1856), Danish botanist; from 1837-1840 and 1845-1853 lecturer at the Copenhagen veterinary college; travelled in Cuba and Mexico 1840-1843; from 1845-1852 extraordinary professor of botany at Copenhagen University; in 1852 succeeding Schouw as ordinary professor and director of the Copenhagen botanical garden. (*Liebm.*).
+Liebmann, Frederik Michael (1813-1856), Danish botanist; from 1837-1840 and 1845-1853 lecturer at the Copenhagen veterinary college; travelled in Cuba and Mexico 1840-1843; from 1845-1852 extraordinary professor of botany at Copenhagen University; in 1852 succeeding Schouw as ordinary professor and director of the Copenhagen botanical garden.
+**Abbreviated name**: *Liebm.*

 #### Herbarium and types